vikejs/vike/readme.draft.md

 function Page() {
   return <>
-    This page is only rendered to HTML.
+    This page is only rendered to HTML!
   <>;
 }
 ```

 You could even render some of your pages with an entire different view framework, for example Vue!